release notes

 • Appendices

-• 6.1 Appendix A - Mixture Design
+• 6.1 Appendix A - Detailed Statistical Analysis: Reference

-• 6.2 Appendix B - Mixture Process Design
+• 6.2 Appendix B - Mixture Design

-• 6.3 Appendix C - Factorial Design
+• 6.3 Appendix C - Mixture Process Design

-• 6.4 Appendix D - Response Surface Design
+• 6.4 Appendix D - Factorial Design

 ** Reading the Manual on phones and smaller screen tablets is not recommended, since you may not enjoy the best user experience.